MatteCarra/AccA/README.md

 ACC is an Android software mainly intended for [extending battery service life](https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
 In a nutshell, this is achieved through limiting charging current, temperature and voltage.
 Any root solution is supported.
-A recent, preferably stable Magisk version is recommended.

 AccA is an official ACC front-end app.
-It targets mainly those who feel uncomfortable with terminal.
+It targets mainly people (and aliens alike) who feel uncomfortable with terminal.
 The command line functionality is also available.